Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Open row

 Short Message Service (SMS) has been around for decades, but it’s no longer just for personal chats.
-Today, businesses rely on texting to reach customers directly, promote products and share important updates.
-With nearly everyone carrying a mobile device, SMS is one of the fastest, most reliable and most accessible ways for companies to communicate.
+Today, businesses use texting to reach customers directly, promote products and share important updates.
+With smartphones nearly everywhere — 98 percent of U.S. adults own a cell phone, according to Pew Research Center — SMS offers a level of speed and reliability that email and social media don’t always deliver.

-We’ll take a closer look at SMS business messaging, how it works and why it remains such an important tool for modern communication.
+We’ll take a closer look at how SMS business messaging works, what sets it apart from other channels and why it remains an important tool for modern business communication.

 What is SMS business messaging?